BjarkeHautop/bayesSSM/README.md

 ![](man/figures/DAG_SSM.png)

-The core function, `pmmh`, implements the Particle Marginal Metropolis-Hastings, which is an algorithm that first generates a set of
+The core function, `pmmh`, implements Particle Marginal Metropolis-Hastings, which is an algorithm that first generates a set of
 $N$ particles to approximate the intractable marginal likelihood and then uses this approximation in the acceptance probability.
 The